cmusphinx/cmusphinx.github.io/wiki/tutorialam.md

-You will need to install software as an administrator ''root''.
+You will need to install software as an administrator `root`.
 After you installed the software you may need to update the system configuration so the system will be able to find the dynamic libraries.
 For example